KHA-ERL/dfrontv1/README.md

-# Top Commerce - Modern E-Commerce Platform
+# Cribhub - Modern E-Commerce Platform

 A full-featured e-commerce platform built with React, TypeScript, Vite, and Tailwind CSS.
 Allows users to browse products publicly and manage their buying/selling activities after authentication.